mattscripted/til/etc/prioritize-learnings.md

 ## Fifth, prioritize skills to learn

-Review each skill, considering its importance and your current level.
+Review each skill, considering its importance and your current skill level.

 - Where are the largest skill gaps?
 - Which skills are easier to learn?
 - Which skills will help you learn other skills?

-Prioritize each skill by its ROI (return on investment), and highlight it:
+Prioritize each skill by its return on investment (ROI), and highlight it:

 | Colour | Meaning |
 | - | - |